Building Microservices with ECS: Architecture and Design Patterns

 In this blog, we'll explore the architecture and design patterns for building microservices with ECS, highlighting important points along the way.

-Microservices have become the dominant way to structure applications that need to scale independently and deploy without coordinating large releases.
+Picture a release day where two teams ship at the same time, each service going out independently, no coordination call, no shared deployment window.
+That's the operational model microservices make possible.
 Amazon Elastic Container Service (ECS) gives teams a managed platform for running and orchestrating those containerized services at scale.
 This post covers the core architecture and design patterns you'll rely on when building microservices with ECS.

 Introduction to Microservices and ECS